DominicTWHV/MCIPBlocklist/README.md

 Make sure you have iptables and ipset installed on your system.

-You do NOT need a proxy server to use the set, however, it is required if you wish to use the main script (https://github.com/DominicTWHV/Anti_Server_Scanner)
+You do NOT need a proxy server to use the set, however, it is required if you wish to use the main script at `Anti_Server_Scanner`

 ```bash
 git clone https://github.com/DominicTWHV/Anti_Server_Scanner.git